-- 1.1 The Association represents finance houses, retailers, building societies, credit-brokers, professional firms, debt collection companies and others acting in providing credit, hire and leasing facilities and ancillary services to consumers and businesses. - 1.2 This Code is specific to those members who engage in the use of Bills of Sale for Lending regulated under the Consumer Credit Act 1974. - 1.3 The purpose of this Code is to ensure compliance by members with the minimum standards set by the Association, as specified in this Code. - 1.4 The Association and its members shall publicise the existence of this Code and where appropriate provide details of the Complaints Procedure.
+- 1.1 The Association represents finance houses, retailers, building societies, credit-brokers, professional firms, debt collection companies and others acting in providing credit, hire and leasing facilities and ancillary services to consumers and businesses. - 1.2 This Code is specific to those members who engage in the use of Bills of Sale for Consumer Lending regulated under the Consumer Credit Act 1974 ('the Act') (as amended from time to time). - 1.3 The purpose of this Code is to ensure compliance by members with the minimum standards set by the Association, as specified in this Code. - 1.4 The Association and its members shall publicise the existence of this Code and where appropriate provide details of the Complaints Procedure.